AndyBoyee604/Community-Recipe-Calendar/README.md

 # Recipe-Me

   ## Description
   We created this application so that users could have a one stop shop to find and share recipes.
-This can be done via the dashboard where users who are logged in will be able to share external recipes.
-The get recipe page will also return a wide range of meals with key information such as ingredients and cooking directions.
-One of the challenges we faced was getting our data to correctly display, and a couple of merge conflicts.
+Users are able to create an account, post on the website, and interact with others.
+Recipe me also has a randomize function for those who don’t want to spend time searching for a meal.
+One of the challenges we faced was getting our pages to render the correct user data, and the occasional merge conflict.

   [![License](https://img.shields.io/badge/License-NONE-inactive)](https://choosealicense.com/no-permission/)